 8. “This or That” Duplicate Detection

-One big issue is that many duplicate CRM records slip through the cracks because the company is focused on identifying duplicates using set fields, without putting any secondary checks in place to ensure they don’t miss any.
+One big issue is that many duplicate customer records slip through the cracks because the company is focused on identifying duplicates using set fields, without putting any secondary checks in place to ensure they don’t miss any.

 For instance, you might primarily identify duplicates by first name, last name, and phone number.
 You catch most of your duplicate records by checking that combination of fields.